-- (1) The contents of a land use scheme developed and prepared by the Municipality must include all the essential elements contemplated in Chapter 5 of the Act and provincial legislation and must contain - (a) a zoning for all properties within the geographic area of the Municipality in accordance with a category of zoning as contemplated in Annexure 1 of this By-law; - (b) land use regulations including specific conditions, limitations, provisions or prohibitions relating to the exercising of any land use rights or zoning approved on a property in terms of the approved land use scheme or any amendment scheme, consent, permission or conditions of approval of a land development application on a property; - (c) provisions for public participation that may be required for purposes of any consent, permission or relaxation in terms of an approved land use scheme; - (d) provisions relating to the provision of engineering services, which provisions must specifically state that land use rights may only be exercised if engineering services can be provided to the property to the satisfaction of the Municipality; - (e) servitudes for municipal services and access arrangements for all properties; - (f) provisions applicable to all properties relating to storm water;
+- (1) The contents of a land use scheme developed and prepared by the Municipality must include all the essential elements contemplated in Chapter 5 of the Act and provincial legislation and must contain - (a) a zoning for all properties within the geographic area of the Municipality in accordance with a category of zoning as approved by Council; - (b) land use regulations including specific conditions, limitations, provisions or prohibitions relating to the exercising of any land use rights or zoning approved on a property in terms of the approved land use scheme or any amendment scheme, consent, permission or conditions of approval of a land development application on a property;

-- (g) provisions for the construction and maintenance of engineering services including but not limited to bodies established through the approval of land development applications to undertake such construction and maintenance; - (h) zoning maps as prescribed in Schedule X that depicts the zoning of every property in Municipality's geographical area as updated from time to time in line with the land use rights approved or granted; and - (i) transitional arrangements with regard to the manner in which the land use scheme is to be implemented. - (2) The land use scheme may - (a) determine the components of the land use scheme for purposes of it being applied, interpreted and implemented; and - (b) include any matter which it deems necessary for municipal planning in terms of the constitutional powers, functions and duties of a municipality; and
+- (c) provisions for public participation that may be required for purposes of any consent, permission or relaxation of height in terms of an approved land use scheme; - (d) provisions relating to the provision of engineering services, which provisions must specifically state that land use rights may only be exercised if engineering services can be provided to the property to the satisfaction of the Municipality; - (e) servitudes for municipal services and access arrangements for all properties; - (f) provisions applicable to all properties relating to storm water; - (g) provisions for the construction and maintenance of engineering services including but not limited to bodies established through the approval of land development applications to undertake such construction and maintenance; - (h) zoning maps as approved by Council that depicts the zoning of every property in Municipality's geographical area as updated from time to time in line with the land use rights approved or granted; and - (i) transitional arrangements with regard to the manner in which the land use scheme is to be implemented. - (2) The land use scheme may - (a) determine the components of the land use scheme for purposes of it being applied, interpreted and implemented; and - (b) include any matter which it deems necessary for municipal planning in terms of the constitutional powers, functions and duties of a municipality.

-28 Land use scheme register
+28 Land use rights register

-The Municipality must keep and maintain a land use scheme register in a hard copy and electronic format as approved by the Council and may contain the following but is not limited to:
+The Municipality must keep and maintain a land use scheme register in a hard copy or electronic format as approved by the Council and may contain the following but is not limited to:

-- (a) Date of application
+- (a) Date of application;

-- (b) Name and contact details of applicant
+- (b) name and contact details of applicant;

-- (c) Type of Application
+- (c) type of application;

-- (d) Township/Farm name
+- (d) township/farm name;

-- (e) Erf or farm number
+- (e) erf or farm number;

-- (f) Portion / Remainder
+- (f) portion/remainder;

-- (g) Property Description
+- (g) property description;

-- (h) Existing Zoning
+- (h) existing zoning;

-- (i) Square Metres Granted
+- (i) square metres granted;

-- (j) Density
+- (j) density;

-- (k) FAR
+- (k) floor area ratio;

-(I) Height (storeys/meters)
+- (I) height (storeys/meters);

-(m) Coverage
+- (m) coverage;

-(n) Building Line
+- (n) building line;

-- (o) Parking Requirements
+- (o) parking requirements;

-- (p) Amendment scheme no
+- (p) amendment scheme number;

-- (q) Annexure Number
+- (q) annexure number;

-- (r) Item No
+- (r) item number;

-- (s) Item Date
+- (s) item date;

-- (t) Decision (Approved/Not Approved)
+- (t) decision (approved/not approved);

-- (u) Decision Date
+- (u) decision date.